Biology Technician Resume Examples and Templates for 2023

 Evaluated Examined

-According to the Bureau of Labor Statistics, the average annual salary for biological technicians was $48,140 in 2021, with an expected growth rate of 9% over the next decade.
-Although this field is growing faster than average, you’ll still need to carefully tailor your resume toward individual job descriptions to separate yourself from the competition.
+According to the Bureau of Labor Statistics, the average annual salary for biological technicians was $49,650 in 2022, with an expected growth rate of 5% over the next decade.
+Although this field is growing around average, it’s still important to tailor your resume toward individual job descriptions to separate yourself from the competition.

-For instance, if you’re applying for a biological technician role with a pharmaceutical company, it would likely be advantageous to highlight research projects related to drug discovery and development.
-If the organization requires a technician with a strong background in animal testing, you should showcase your experience performing surgical procedures and maintaining compliance with federal animal welfare regulations.
-By aligning your resume with the job description, you’ll significantly increase your odds of securing your next interview.
+For instance, if you’re applying for a biological technician role with a pharmaceutical company, it might be advantageous to highlight research projects related to drug discovery and development.
+If the organization requires a technician with a strong background in animal testing, emphasize your experience performing surgical procedures and maintaining compliance with federal animal welfare regulations.
+By aligning your resume with the job description, you’ll greatly increase your odds of securing your next interview.